Best Beaches for Dogs - Glamorgan & Port Talbot

 Ogmore by Sea

-A sandy beach, backed by a car park next the Ogmore river.
+A sandy beach, backed by a (mostly grass) car park alongside the Ogmore river.
 Lifeguards in summer.

 A quiet sandy beach, about ¾ mile walk across the dunes of Merthyr Warren.